 Once you comment out your /home partition in /etc/fstab you can restart to bypass having to mount the /home partition on every boot, which is not needed in Parallels Plesk Panel.

-For a perm fix you’ll need to add some disk space back to your /home partition, not all of it, just enough to be able to mount it.
+For a permanent fix you’ll need to add some disk space back to your /home partition, not all of it, just enough to be able to mount it.
+Follow the tutorial from the top of this post but add some space back to the partition you took the space from.

 lvextend the logical volume and resize2fs the filesystem